What is Pregnancy and Maternity Discrimination at work?

 (4) the fact she is exercising or seeking to exercise her right to or has exercised or sought to exercise her right to ordinary or additional maternity leave

 As it is a requirement to show unfavourable treatment and not less favourable treatment, you do it need to compare yourself to any comparator, namely a male or female who was not pregnant.

 [S18 Equality Act 2010.]

 The “Protected Period” starts when the pregnancy starts and ends at the end of the additional maternity leave period or (if earlier) when she returns to work after pregnancy.

-If the women does not have the right to to ordinary or additional maternity leave (perhaps because they are not an employee), the period ends at the end of the period of 2 weeks beginning with the end of the pregnancy.
+If the woman does not have the right to ordinary or additional maternity leave (perhaps because they are not an employee), the period ends at the end of the period of 2 weeks beginning with the end of the pregnancy.

 Note: If s18 applies as set out above, then generally S13 Equality Act 2010 [Direct Sex Discrimination] cannot apply as well.

-So, S13 would apply if S18 did not, for example, because the the women was treated unfavourably because of pregnancy or pregnancy related illness outside the protected period.
+So, S13 would apply if S18 did not, for example, because the women were treated unfavourably because of pregnancy or pregnancy-related illness outside the protected period.